Your one-stop shop for help managing troop, Service Unit, and Juliette banking and all money-earning activities.

 Attend Girl Scout Events and Activities

 Juliettes can meet other girls in their area while completing Journeys, earning badges, and learning more about the outdoors, STEM, healthy living, and entrepreneurship at council-sponsored events.
-Service Units also offer many events which are great ways for Juliettes to meet other Girl Scouts in their area.
+Communities/areas also offer many events which are great ways for Juliettes to meet other Girl Scouts in their area.
 New this year to Girl Scouts River Valleys will be exclusive Juliette Girl Scout virtual meetups and programs.

 Help Others Through Community Service